vlayer-xyz/vlayer/book/src/features/json-and-regex.md

 }
 ```

+The functions will revert if the field does not exist or if the value is of the wrong type.

 ## Jmespath
 Field paths passed to `jsonGet...` functions use [JMESPath](https://jmespath.org/) under the hood.
 This enables more than just static key access—you can also apply filters, functions, or access individual array elements directly in the path string.